Elliot Goldenthal: Career

-He cites Japanese composer Tōru Takemitsu as an influence and someone he styles his own career on; Goldenthal has said that the lines between traditional concert music and orchestral film score have become more blurred which is the way he thinks it should be.
+Goldenthal cites Japanese composer Tōru Takemitsu as an influence and someone he styles his own career on; Goldenthal has said that the lines between traditional concert music and orchestral film score have become more blurred which is the way he thinks it should be.

 Personal life

 He lives in New York City "happily unmarried", as he once put it, with his partner Julie Taymor, whom he met in 1980 through a mutual acquaintance, who told him, "I know a person whose work is just as grotesque as yours".
 They have an office/apartment where they both live and work.

 Style

 Elliot Goldenthal has been called the "thinking man's composer" by film-music collectors and a generally more cerebral choice for film makers and lovers of film music.
 He is known for his experimentation, nuances and willingness to try unconventional techniques.
 He has scored films in almost every genre from horror to action to Shakespeare adaptations.
 He has not yet scored comedy, but he has composed comedic motifs for several films such as Demolition Man and the Batman series.
 His eclectic output has gained him a great deal of respect in the music and film communities and with fans.
 He is widely appreciated for his musical abilities and distinctive style, although some find his work to be too experimental or inaccessible.
 His action music is brutal and atonal.
 Sometimes, in underscore, he uses very fast French horn passages with bending tones and whining.
 Goldenthal has said that he doesn't "hear" atonal and tonal, rather, "I either hear melody or I hear sonority".

 Every project we do requires a different approach, but one thing that's always consistent is the framework that Rick provides.
 In essence, he's giving me all these new instruments to work with.
 He keeps coming up with surprising combinations of sounds.